 3. Follow your very clear request statement by stating what you believe the educational benefits will be and begin with student learning benefits.
 Provide your rationale of the benefits for students, yourself as the teacher, parents, and colleagues (if applicable).
 If you’re not clear in your own mind what these benefits are, have an informal brainstorming meeting with other teachers in your school who may also be interested in incorporating this tool.
 This type of collaboration will strengthen your request, both because it clarifies your rationale and also shows broader interest and support.

-*Important Note: I will be listening for those points that indicate how the technology will provide “value-added”to their instruction and not just be “using” technology.
+*Important Note: I will be listening for those points that indicate how the technology will provide “value-added”to their instruction and not just be “using” technology.
 It must be a tool/strategy that enhances and strengthens the learning experience for students and doesn’t just replace a paper/pencil task such as a worksheet with an electronic version of the same worksheet.
 How will this technology tool help them to do something that they couldn’t achieve without the technology?
+3. Do your homework.

 Come prepared with actual, successful examples that demonstrate what you want to do.
 If it is something you can best demonstrate on your computer, bring your laptop with you or invite your principal to meet in your classroom so you can go directly to the examples you want to share on your classroom computer.

 Come prepared with pros/cons of the strategy or tool in anticipation of questions.
 If you are aware of any “cons” be prepared with a suggestion for how you might address them.
 For example, if parents may be concerned about internet safety on your classroom blog, be prepared to tell the principal your plan for ensuring safety for your students.
 Have an example of a blog user agreement you will ask students and parents to sign.
 Find an example on the internet such as this site that does a nice job of explaining the value of blogging http://education.qld.gov.au/learningplace/communication/blogs/aboutblogs.html or this site that provides an explanation, sample blogs, and many other resources.
-Blogging in Education by Peggy Steffens (http://www.amphi.com/teachers/psteffens/blogging.html) This site provides a great handout “Why is Blogging so Great?” (http://www.amphi.com/departments/technology/trainingpres/blogging.html)
+Blogging in Education by Peggy Steffens (http://www.amphi.com/teachers/psteffens/blogging.html) This site provides a great handout “Why is Blogging so Great?” (http://www.amphi.com/departments/technology/trainingpres/blogging.html)

 This site provides an excellent example of a high school blogging policy that could be easily adapted for elementary schools.